 The front face of the powerbank spots a different design as with the universal Xiaomi faces.
 In contrast, the activation/Power-on button is now moved from the front face to one of the sides.
 You can also activate the side button to manually invoke the charging process, especially when charging very low power devices (such as smart watches), which does not draw enough initial current to wake the powerbank up.

-Pressing the activation button in the absence of a device plugged in/not charging will flash the battery capacity of the powerbank, denoted by a series of 4 white LEDs located above the powerbank Micro-USB charging inlet port.
+Pressing the activation button in the absence of a device plugged in/not charging will flash the battery capacity of the powerbank.
+This is denoted by a series of 4 white LEDs located above the powerbank Micro-USB charging inlet port.
 When fully charged, you will see all four out of four white LEDs lit.
 These 4 LED indicators is the only design element still retained throughout Xiaomi entire powerbank range which is intuitive, simple and effective.

 Real world usage

 Xiaomi claims that the 20,000 mah power bank has a 93% conversion efficiency, with enough juice to charge high power devices, such as ultra-portable laptops and tablets (e.g. a Macbook via USB C or Microsoft tablets like a surface 3 via its Micro USB port).

-As with all portable powerbanks, the 20,000mah rating is at 3.85v, which is the nominal voltage for the li-ion cells typically used in mid-range powerbanks.
-This correspondingly translates to a typical 5-volt capacity of 14,000mah typical, which is the number of amp hours to power an actual 5v USB device.
+As with all portable powerbanks, the 20,000mah rating is at 3.85v.
+This is the nominal voltage for the li-ion cells typically used in mid-range powerbanks.
+Furthermore, this correspondingly translates to a typical 5-volt capacity of 14,000mah typical.
+Henceforth, this is the number of amp hours to power an actual 5v USB device.